ProfPollati/ProfPollatiUnityUtilities/README.md

 # Professor Pollati's Unity Utilities
 This repo contains the Unity Editor scripts that can be used in my classes to help make some task as simple as a menu choice.
-These editor scripts should work on both Mac and Windows.
+These editor scripts work on both Mac and Windows.

 ## Releases
 In the [Releases](https://github.com/ProfPollati/ProfPollatiUnityUtilities/releases), you will find the latest ProfPollatiUtilities.unitypackage which will contains all the files you need.
 Just go in the menu **Assets** -> **Import Package** -> **Custom Package** and select the unity package.